jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 If under any enactment an offender is liable to imprisonment for life or for any specified term, the court may, in accordance with this Act, impose imprisonment for the maximum term provided for the particular offence or any lesser term, unless a minimum term of imprisonment is expressly provided for.

 ### 81B Procedure if offender convicted in District Court and court believes offender could be sentenced to life imprisonment
-(1) This section applies if a person is convicted by a District Court of an offence with a maximum penalty of life imprisonment, and the court has reason to believe that a sentence of life imprisonment may be appropriate.
+(1) This section applies if a person is convicted by the District Court of an offence with a maximum penalty of life imprisonment, and the court has reason to believe that a sentence of life imprisonment may be appropriate.
 (2) The court must transfer the offender to the High Court for sentence and make an entry in the permanent court record to the effect that the court has declined jurisdiction on the ground that it has reason to believe that the offender should be considered for a sentence of life imprisonment.

 ### 82 Pre-sentence detention must not be taken into account in determining length of sentence